Therapy for people pleasers

 What’s Next?

 If you're tired of saying 'yes' when you want to say 'no' and you're ready to turn things around, I'd welcome the chance to help you make that journey.
 I know it can be challenging to find a therapist who's a good fit, and you can only tell so much from a website.
-So, if you're interested in exploring further, you can send me an email with any questions you have or schedule a consultation.
-No expectation, obligation, just a chance to connect explore what makes sense for you.
+So, if you're interested in exploring further, you can send me an email with any questions you have or schedule a consultation so we can connect and explore what makes sense for you, whether it’s working with me or a different path.